-- Housing density - Lot specifications and dimensional requirements including setbacks, etc. - The proposed phasing of the project (shown on the proposed conceptual site plan and carried unchanged through the final submittals). - Each apartment building façade shall be designed to eliminate a monotonous appearance.
+- Housing density - o Lot specifications and dimensional requirements including setbacks, etc. - o The proposed phasing of the project (shown on the proposed conceptual site plan and carried unchanged through the final submittals). - Each apartment building façade shall be designed to eliminate a monotonous appearance.
 Each façade shall provide a variety of architectural detail and color.
-If the proposed project is located in the Gateway Corridor Overlay District, the applicant must apply for certificate of appropriateness approval regarding the exterior building and property design from the Board of Architectural Review. - The maximum building height. - Enclosed storage areas for each unit. - Laundry facilities shall be provided in each unit. - At least 10% of the residential units shall be designated as affordable housing units.
-Affordable housing shall be defined per State law requirements - Appropriate amenities shall be provided.
-The provided amenities shall be a combination of the following or other types allowed by the BZA: - Seating area (at least 3 benches with pergola) - Community garden (minimum 10,000 sq. ft.) - > Fenced dog park with a minimum area of 5,000 sq. ft. - Public or private golf course - Canoe and kayak launch, or boat ramp - Resident clubhouse - > Paved recreational area (minimum 2500 sq. ft.) - Playground with a minimum area of 2500 sq. ft.
+If the proposed project is located in the Gateway Corridor Overlay District, the applicant must apply for certificate of appropriateness approval regarding the exterior building and property design from the Board of Architectural Review. - o The maximum building height. - o Enclosed storage areas for each unit. - o Laundry facilities shall be provided in each unit. - At least 10% of the residential units shall be designated as affordable housing units.
+Affordable housing shall be defined per State law requirements - o Appropriate amenities shall be provided.
+The provided amenities shall be a combination of the following or other types allowed by the BZA: - > Seating area (at least 3 benches with pergola) - Community garden (minimum 10,000 sq. ft.) - Fenced dog park with a minimum area of 5,000 sq. ft. - > Public or private golf course - > Canoe and kayak launch, or boat ramp - > Resident clubhouse - Paved recreational area (minimum 5,000 sq. ft.)

+- ➤ Playground with a minimum area of 5,000 sq. ft.
 A fence shall be installed around the perimeter of tot lots.
 The fence shall be black vinyl coated chain-link or decorative black aluminum.
-The playground surface shall be durable, lightcolored and rubberized or equivalent quality. - Gazebo or other covered shelter (minimum 1,000 sq. ft.) or picnic area with a minimum size of 2500 ft. per area that includes at least two picnic tables and at least one barbecue grill or pit. - Swimming pool and cabana sized to comply with NRPA standards (shall be provided for a project with at least 150 residential units) or clubhouse.
+The playground surface shall be durable, light-colored and rubberized or equivalent quality. - ➤ Gazebo or other covered shelter (minimum 1,000 sq. ft.) or picnic area with a minimum size of 5,000 ft.2 per area that includes at least two picnic tables and at least one barbecue grill or pit. - Swimming pool and cabana sized to junior Olympic standards (shall be provided for a project with at least 150 residential units) or clubhouse.

-If the BZA approves the above-referenced factors for a project, City staff shall be responsible for verifying that the following issues are addressed in the conceptual site plan: a.
-All standard pertinent requirements of the City of York Zoning and Subdivision Ordinances (Appendices A & B of the York City Code).
+If the BZA approves the above-referenced factors for a project, City staff shall be responsible for verifying that the following issues are addressed in the conceptual site plan: